 If you are getting an error that says, “There was a problem communicating with Google servers” or “Cannot connect to Google servers” on your Android smartphone, you are not alone.
 A lot of Android smartphone owners are too.
 This quick guide spells out how to solve the problem.

-Occasionally when trying to use a Google app, Android smartphone users get an error message that says, problem communicating with Google servers.
+Every now and then when trying to use a Google app, Android smartphone users get an error message that says, There was a problem communicating with Google servers.
 They cannot connect to Google servers and so are unable to use any of those apps.

 It is a very annoying problem that is fairly common.
 Thankfully, it isn’t a problem without a solution.
 We have compiled some solutions that have worked for different people and different devices.
 There is no way to tell which will work for your device, but one of them should and get rid of the error messages.